dajmcdon/tamara-site/_posts/2020-06-15-in-defense-of-wandering.md

 * Record one intro and one outro, and reuse those across your lecture episodes.
 This will give continuity to the content and save you lots of time across the semester.
 * Branch out with podcast format.
 For instance, you might invite an expert to do a guest lecture or join you for an interview.
 * Be mindful of intellectual property concerns.
 If you don’t want the podcast lectures to become available to the public, make sure to post them behind a login.
 On this note, check your university’s policy about who owns the pedagogical resources you create for your classes.
 * If you do post them publicly, take care to consider copyright laws while selecting music for your podcast.
-This site provides legal guidance and has links to free music.
+[This site](https://creativecommons.org/about/program-areas/arts-culture/arts-culture-resources/legalmusicforvideos) provides legal guidance and has links to free music.
 * Ask your students for feedback after you’ve delivered 3-4 lectures.

 #### Technology tips:
 * Record in a quiet room with little ambient noise.
 * Consider borrowing an external USB microphone to improve the sound quality.
 Check with your university and public library for equipment rentals (they often rent them for free).
 * You can also record voice notes on your smartphone, which have a higher quality than computer speakers.
-I used this one before I purchase a microphone.
+I used [this one](https://apps.apple.com/us/app/pcm-recorder-lite/id439572045) before I purchased a microphone.
 * Keep the landing page simple.
 You can use a free blogging platform, like WordPress, to host your site.
 Then you simply create a blog entry for each lecture.
 Copy and paste the transcript as it is, and then include links, photos, and videos that enhance the transcript.
 * Edit the metadata on each track so that the lectures will be organized when your students download them.
 * Perfectionism is not your friend.
 These are not NPR-ready podcasts, so you do not have to edit relentlessly and do multiple takes to get perfect content.